marwa9/Dataiku-Millenium-Falcon-Challenge/Readme.md

    ```
    I runned the web application on my local machine using the backend URL (obtained after running [backend.py](./backend.py)) .

-   Note: I used Flask framework for both front-end and back-end.
+   Note: I used the Flask framework for the front-end and back-end.

 6. [app_CLI.py](./app_CLI.py) (CLI) takes two file paths as input, one for "millennium-falcon.json" and the other for "empire.json